Last updated Tuesday 29 October 2024.

 Install Jekyll and GitHub Pages dependencies

-Navigate into your project docs directory before working on Jekyll site!
+Navigate into your project site directory before working on the Jekyll site!

 Follow the Jekyll Quickstart documentation.